offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    This relates to the idea above (soft hierarchical clustering) -- You may be able to identify outliers using soft hierarchical clustering using this (e.g. the probability of being a part of some internal node is way farther than any of the other leaf nodes).

  * Checkpointed BWT algorithm in C++ - Implement it in modern C++ using concepts, as a generic library

+ * Profile HMMs for protiens that factor in BLOSUM / PAM scoring matrix - Build a basic profile HMM (as discussed in the profile HMM section), but the symbol emission probabilities for the profile HMM should factor in BLOSUM / PAM substitution likelihoods into those symbol emission probabilities.
+For example, a profile of protein sequences might have a column that contains all As.
+Even though the other amino acids don't appear in the column (R, N, D, etc..), each will still have a small non-zero probability of symbol emission once those probabilities have been normalized via psuedocounts.
+This is saying that the those small probabilities should increase / decrease based on something like BLOSUM62.
+For example, A is much more probable to be replaced by C than it is by W (0 score vs -3 score) -- that should be reflected in the symbol emission porbabilities.

 # Terminology